Florida Bariatric Surgery Procedure

 Although Dr. Shillingford, Florida Bariatric surgeon, will give you his medical opinion and recommendation, the decision to proceed with surgery is ultimately up to you as the patient.
 Bring all questions and concerns to the consult, and be sure to that you are clear on all aspects before making decisions.

 Diet and exercise: After making the commitment of undergoing a bariatric procedure, one of the most important steps is preparing for the lifestyle change commitments post operatively.
 Patients will start a low calorie, higher protein, low carbohydrate diet to instill healthy eating habits before surgery.
 This is done because this is how the patient will be eating for the rest of his or her life.
 Pre-operatively is the best time to start making healthy food choices, because it is essential after surgery.
 Patients must also exercise regularly, because although bariatric surgery will show weight loss, results may plateau if the patient is not doing their part by exercising.

 These factors are crucial for the best results.
 Pre-operative preparation is a very important aspect of bariatric surgery.
 Although it seems quite extensive, these are all important steps to assure the best possible health outcomes for bariatric surgery patients.
 Bariatric surgery is a lifelong commitment that requires much compliance and dedication.
-Whether you choose the gastric bypass, the sleeve gastrectomy or the lap band procedure this pre-operative process is crucial, and is the beginning towards your new life of happiness, health, and well-being.
+Whether you choose the gastric bypass, the sleeve gastrectomy procedure this pre-operative process is crucial, and is the beginning towards your new life of happiness, health, and well-being.